ballerina-platform/ballerina-lang/stdlib/http/src/main/ballerina/http/Module.md

 ### Logging

-This package supports two types of logs:
+This module supports two types of logs:
 - HTTP access logs: These are standard HTTP access logs that are formatted using the combined log format and logged at the `INFO` level.
 Logs can be published to the console or a file using the following configurations:
     - `b7a.http.accesslog.console=true`
     - `b7a.http.accesslog.path=<path_to_log_file>`